-- All aspects of key performance metrics that make an energy efficient project must be met individually. - Any shortfall in performance can be made up with the use of onsite renewables, subject to the building typology multiplication factor. - For projects using a District Cooling System, the airside performance shall be complied in lieu of Total System Efficiency (TSE) and shall be as follows:
+- All aspects of key performance metrics that make an energy efficient project must be met individually. - Any shortfall in performance can be made up with the use of onsite renewables, subject to the building typology multiplication factor. - For projects using a District Cooling System (DCS), Distributed District Cooling (DDC) or Centralised Cooling System (CCS), the airside performance shall be complied in lieu of Total System Efficiency (TSE) and shall be as follows: